 A: Free Application for Federal Student Aid (FAFSA) season is in full swing!
-Whether you’re a college student, a high school senior or you’re seeking financial aid for your college-age child, it’s time to get those forms filled out.
+Whether you’re a college student, a high school senior or a parent, it’s time to get those forms completed.
 The rules and deadlines can be confusing, but we’re here to help.
 Below are some answers to common questions related to FAFSA.

 When is my application due?

 There are three important FAFSA deadlines: federal, college, and state.
-The federal FAFSA submission has one set date, while each college and state sets deadlines that may or may not coincide with the federal deadline.
+The federal FAFSA submission has one set date.
+Each college and state sets deadlines that may or may not coincide with the federal deadline.

 As mentioned, many states and colleges have their own deadlines for submitting applications for state and institutional financial aid.
 You can find your state’s deadline here.
 Check with your college choice(s) about their deadlines.

-The deadlines can get confusing, and while the federal government provides ample time to submit forms, many states and colleges provide aid based on a first-come, first-served basis.
-For this reason, it’s best to get your application in as soon as you can to increase your chances of receiving aid.
+The deadlines can get confusing.
+While the federal government provides ample time for submission, many states and colleges provide aid on a first-come, first-served basis.
+For this reason, it’s best to submit your application as soon as possible to increase your chances of receiving aid.